MaahinVPanchal/odoo-expert/README.md

 Thanks for the following contributors during the development of this project:

 - [Viet Din (Desdaemon)](https://github.com/Desdaemon): Giving me important suggestions on how to improve the performance.

+## License

+This project is licensed under [Apache License 2.0](./LICENSE): No warranty is provided.
+You can use this project for any purpose, but you must include the original copyright and license.

+Extra license [CC-BY-SA 4.0](./LICENSE-DOCS) to align with the original Odoo/Documentation license.